Samjhauta Express

 Lahore Junction railway station, the terminus in Pakistan.

 Delhi Junction railway station, the terminus in India.

 The Samjhauta Express was a twice-weekly train, Thursday and Monday, that ran between Delhi and Attari in India and Lahore in Pakistan.
-In Hindi and Urdu languages, the word Samjhauta means an "agreement" or an "accord", especially one arising out of a compromise.
+In Hindustani (Hindi-Urdu), the word "समझौता/سمجھوتا" (samjhauta) means an "agreement" or an "accord", especially one arising out of a compromise.

 Until the reopening of the Thar Express, this was the only rail connection between the two countries.
 The train was started on 22 July 1976 following the Simla Agreement and ran between Amritsar and Lahore, a distance of about 50.2 km.
 Following disturbances in Punjab in the late 1980s, due to security reasons Indian Railways decided to terminate the service at Attari, where customs and immigration clearances take place.
 On 14 April 2000, in an agreement between Indian Railways and Pakistan Railways (PR), the distance was revised to cover just under three km.